 In the spring, start watering the plant regularly.
 As the temperatures grow colder in the fall, start limiting the frequency of watering.

-Once established powder puff plants are drought tolerant.
+Once established, powder puff plants will be drought tolerant.

 Apply liquid fertilizer during the growing season or a balanced granular fertilizer as the weather begins to warm in spring.
 Fertilizer is not necessary during the winter.